pthom/cleantype/README.md

 <a href="#Table-of-content"><img src="https://img.shields.io/badge/%3C%20top-E7E7E7.svg" align="right"></a>
-# CleanType : Readable C++ type introspection - Compiler Decipherer
+# CleanType: Readable C++ type introspection - Compiler Decipherer

-`cleantype`is a small C++14 header only library which offer *readable* type names, with a *consistent naming scheme accross compilers*, at *run-time* and *compile-time*.
+CleanType is a small C++14 header only library which offer *readable* type names, with a *consistent naming scheme across compilers*, at *run-time* and *compile-time*.
 It can also output the *signature of lambda* functions, and the result type of any auto function.

-The included tool `ct_compiler_decipher` simplifies the template noise in your compiler output : just ` "|" (pipe)` your build tool to it.
+The included tool `ct_compiler_decipher` simplifies the template noise in your compiler output: just ` "|" (pipe)` your build tool to it.

 It can be seeen as a developper friendly `typeid` alternative, and as a tool for those who are tired by the template noise in the compiler output.

 #### Motivation

 In C++, [typeid.name()](https://en.cppreference.com/w/cpp/language/typeid) is able to display the type of variables.
-However it has several limitations: `const`, `volatile`, `&&`qualifiers are ignored; it cannot identify the signature of lambdas function, and last but not least, the returned name if often unreadable : for example `std::set<std::string>` becomes
+However it has several limitations: `const`, `volatile`, `&&`qualifiers are ignored; it cannot identify the signature of lambdas function, and last but not least, the returned name if often unreadable: for example `std::set<std::string>` becomes
  ````
  std::set<std::__cxx11::basic_string<char, std::char_traits<char>, std::allocator<char> >, std::less<std::__cxx11::basic_string<char, std::char_traits<char>, std::allocator<char> > >, std::allocator<std::__cxx11::basic_string<char, std::char_traits<char>, std::allocator<char> > > >
  ````